VLSI-World/Optimisation-Design-of-IIR-Butterworth-Filter-using-Modern-Design-Space-Exploration-Techniques/README.md

 (resources, time and area).
 From which the most Optimized variant is selected and implemented.
 Finally it provides the analysis, evaluation and verification of results and at last, the Conclusion.

+ASIC
+It stands for application-specific integrated circuit.
+These are silicon chips designed for a very specific purpose, created to perform a repeated function very effectively rather than general purpose chips which can perform an endless variety of functions, but less efficiently.
+It is an integrated circuit (IC) chip customized for a particular use, rather than intended for general purpose use.
+Application Specific Processor
+ASP has a fixed instruction set for a single purpose.
+It has the instruction set necessary to do so.
+It is never general purpose and for that matter can not perform some simple tasks if its instruction set does not support it.
+Its instruction set is specifically designed to accelerate heavy and most used functions.
+Its architecture is designed to implement the assembly instruction set with minimum hardware cost.
+Why Verilog?
+Verilog and reason for choosing it over VHDL: Verilog is a Hardware Description Language; a textual format for describing electronic circuits and systems.
+Applied to electronic design, Verilog is intended to be used for verification through simulation, for timing analysis, for test analysis (testability analysis and fault grading) and for logic synthesis.
+It has support for bidirectional primitives that make it better for ASIC verification.
+The preference of VHDL is reducing because it’s verification edge over Verilog is thoroughly replaced by SystemVerilog.
+Also, Verilog is already better in terms of RTL compared to VHDL.